russellballestrini/opencompletion/README.rst

 - For GPT-4o cheapest version, send a message with ``gpt-4o-2024-08-06`` and include your prompt.
 - For GPT-4o-mini, send a message with ``gpt-mini`` and include your prompt.
 - For GPT-o1-mini, send a message with ``gpt-o1-mini`` and include your prompt.
+- For GPT-o1-preview, send a message with ``gpt-o1-preview`` and include your prompt.
+- For GPT-o1, send a message with ``gpt-o1`` and include your prompt.
 - For Claude-haiku, send a message with ``claude-haiku`` and include your prompt.
 - For Claude-sonnet, send a message with ``claude-sonnet`` and include your prompt.
 - For Claude-opus, send a message with ``claude-opus`` and include your prompt.